codatio/codat-docs/docs/underwriting/uw-decision.md

 🗝️ You may want to enhance this simple working guide with some UI elements - why not use [Embedded Link](https://docs.codat.io/auth-flow/authorize-embedded-link) to seamlessly include our authorization journey into your app?

 📊 If you are interested in underwriting models used by lenders in the industry, you can explore them SOMEWHERE

+💸 Assess' additional features, like the [enhanced cash flow report](/assess/reports/enhanced-cash-flow-report/overview), can help you expand the data points you use for loan assessments and automatic decisioning.

 🧠 See what else [Codat recommends](https://www.codat.io/blog/how-to-underwrite-ecommerce-merchants-effectively/) to build your underwriting process effectively.